dotnet/docs-maui/docs/user-interface/menuitem.md

 ## Define MenuItem appearance

 Icons are specified using the <xref:Microsoft.Maui.Controls.MenuItem.IconImageSource> property.
-If an icon is specified, the text specified by the <xref:Microsoft.Maui.Controls.MenuItem.Text> property will not be displayed.
+If an icon is specified, the text specified by the <xref:Microsoft.Maui.Controls.MenuItem.Text> property won't be displayed.
 The following screenshot shows a <xref:Microsoft.Maui.Controls.MenuItem> with an icon on Android:

 :::image type="content" source="media/menuitem/icon-context-menu-android.png" alt-text="Screenshot of menu items, with an icon, in a ListView context menu on Android.":::